pywebdesign/docker-rails-dev/README.md

 look your new server is running on localhost:3000

 ##customize
-You can easyly add postgis by changing line 8 in fig.yml to:
+You can easily switch to postgis by changing line 8 in fig.yml to:
 `image: "pywebdesign/postgis"`

 Be sure to also change line 2 in database.setup.yml file to: